Planetariums in the Netherlands

 Royal Eise Eisinga Planetarium

 Royal Eise Eisinga Planetarium in Friesland has been hailed the oldest working planetarium in the world still in use.
 The representations of the planets are built onto the ceiling of what was then Eisinga’s living room and are driven by a pendulum clock.
-The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of one trillion, therefore 1mm on the ceiling represents one million km.
+The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of one trillion, therefore 1mm on the ceiling represents one million kilometres.

 Like the oldest museum in the Netherlands, it's situated in a low-key building on a quiet street by a canal.
 It was built between 1774 and 1781 by amateur astronomer Eise Eisinga and is now a museum open to the public.
 Not only that, but it's a Dutch heritage monument (Rijksmonument) and has been considered for being a future UNESCO World Heritage Site.